Dean-J-K-James/dean-j-k-james.github.io/application/application/blog/contents/entity-component-system/article.md

         }
     }

-All of our features, the player, a tree, and the zombies, require an x and y position, and a sprite to visualise them; as well as a function used to render the object to the screen.
+All of our features: the player, a tree, and the zombies, require an x and y position, and a sprite to visualise them; as well as a function used to render the object to the screen.
 Since our tree object would not require any additional data or functionality, we could instantiate the `GameObject` class to represent the tree.

-The remaining player and zombie features would need some extra functionality.
-For this, we would define a class for each.
-The player would be represented by the `Player` class.
+The remaining player and zombie features would need some extra functionality, some common and some unique to each.
+We define another class, `Character` that contains all common data and logic.

-    class Player : GameObject
+    class Character : GameObject
     {
+        public int velocity;
         public int health;

-        public void OnInput()
+        public void TakeDamage()
         {
             ...
         }
     }

+In our example, both players and zombies have some health, have a velocity, and are able to take and deal damage.
+This functionality can be kept in the `Character` class.

+Any data unique to each would be put in their own class.
+The player would be represented by the `Player` class.

+    class Player : Character
+    {
+        public int potions;
+        public int xp;
+    }

-The player would inherit the position and sprite properties from it's parent class, and then define the additional data and functionality it needs in it's own class.
+The player would inherit the position and sprite properties from `GameObject`, inherit velocity and health from `Character`, and then define the additional data and functionality it needs in it's own class.
 The player in our game would be represented by an instance of the `Player` class.

 The two zombies would be similar, each being represented by an instance of the `Zombie` class.

-    class Zombie : GameObject
+    class Zombie : Character
     {
-        public int xp;
+        public int xpDropped;

-        public void OnUpdate()
-        {
-            ...
-        }
     }

 Any data specific to a zombie, such as xp earned when killed, will be in the `Zombie` class.
 Object oriented programming promotes inheritence, which uses an "is-a" relationship between classes.